 If you are accepted into the Summer Student Volunteer Internship Program, you will be required to have a Health Review and Screening that includes a visit to your doctor, documentation of immunization records, two (2) PPD tuberculosis skin tests and a drug screening.

-Click here for medical form: Health Review Questionnaire for Minors
+Click here for medical form: Medical Document for Minors

 Step 4: Criminal Background & Reference Check

 All employees, staff and volunteers in the Rochester General Health System who are16 years of age and older are required to have a criminal background and reference check.

 Step 5: Mandatory General Orientation and Training Session

 Mandatory General Orientation and Training Session on the 2nd Wednesday of July from 1:00 p.m. - 5:30 p.m., you will be required to attend a mandatory, general orientation and training session to prepare you for your time as a volunteer at Newark-Wayne Community Hospital / DeMay Living Center.

 Step 6: Picture for ID Badge and Volunteer Uniform